-If... the FTSE 100 EWFD falls moderately
+the FTSE 100 EWFD falls moderately

 In this scenario, the FTSE 100 EWFD falls moderately over the next 10 years.
-So, while it is expected to close below the start level, it is still likely to remain at or above the level needed for income to be generated on all of the quarterly income dates, also bearing in mind the plan's memory feature.
+So, while it is expected to close below the start level, it is still likely to remain at or above the level needed for income to be generated on all of the quarterly income dates for option 1, and on all or most of the quarterly income dates for option 2, also bearing in mind the plan's memory feature.
 This means that the plan could be expected to generate all of the income payments and to repay the money invested on the end date.

-It is unlikely that the plan will mature early on one of the quarterly income dates from the 3rd anniversary.
+It is unlikely that either option will mature early on one of the quarterly income dates from the 3rd anniversary.